-When the number of debentures that are applied for exceeds the number of debentures proffered to the public, the issue is known to be oversubscribed.
-An enterprise, however, cannot allocate more debentures than it has insisted for subscription.
-The surplus money received on over subscription might, however, be kept for adjustment towards allotment and the calls to be made.
-However, the money received from aspirants to whom no debentures have been allocated, would be returned to them.
+When the number of debentures that are applied for exceeds the number of debentures offered to the public, the issue is known to be oversubscribed.
+An enterprise, however, cannot allocate more debentures than it has insisted for a subscription.
+The surplus money received on oversubscription might, however, be kept for adjustment towards allotment and the calls to be made.
+However, the money received from applicants to whom no debentures have been allocated would be returned to them.

 The enterprise may treat the surplus applications received in 1 or more of the following ways :